BDC Hamburger Icon

 Designate a point person to interact with the outsourced resource.
 At first, this will involve setting expectations and familiarizing the resource with the company’s people and processes.

-Depending on the task, you may need to consider giving the outsourced company access to parts of your computer network.
-If so, set up restricted user names on your network for security reasons.
-Other outsourced partners may only need to send in their work via email or tie their phone system into your customer service system.
+Depending on the task, you may need to consider giving the outsourced company or candidate access to parts of your computer network.
+If so, set up restricted usernames on your network for security reasons.
+Other outsourced partners may only need to send in their work via email or tie their phone system into your customer service process.

 5. Track your outsourcing partner’s tasks and expenses.

-To stay on top of project timelines and costs, request outsourcing companies use time-tracking software you can access.
-They should track their time for each specific task to give you an idea of their time and monetary efficiency.
+To stay on top of project timelines and costs, ask outsourcing partners to use time-tracking software you can access.
+They should track their time for each task to give you an idea of their time and monetary efficiency.

-Tracking tasks and expenses can help you realize when more communication is needed and whether outsourcing with this particular company is working out.
+Tracking tasks and expenses can help you determine when more communication is needed and whether outsourcing with this particular company is working.

-Consider using one of the best time and attendance software solutions to monitor and track your outsourcing partner’s efficiency.
+The best time and attendance software can help you monitor and track your outsourcing partner's efficiency.

 How does outsourcing help grow your business?